 For some covered services, you may have to pay a deductible before you will receive benefits from this health plan.
-When your plan option includes a deductible, the amount that is put toward your deductible is calculated based on the health care provider's actual charge or the Blue Cross Blue Shield HMO Blue allowed charge, whichever is less (unless otherwise required by law).
-The Schedule of Benefits for your plan option shows the amount of your deductible (if there is one).
+When your plan option includes a deductible, the amount that is put toward your deductible is generally calculated based on the health care provider's actual charge or the Blue Cross Blue Shield HMO Blue allowed charge, whichever is less (unless otherwise required by law).
+As required by federal law for "surprise billing," any deductible that applies for certain covered services that are furnished by non-network providers will be calculated based on the recognized amount and will contribute toward satisfying your deductible (see Part 2, "Allowed Charge" for an explanation of these services).
+Your ID card and the Schedule of Benefits for your plan option show the amount of your deductible (if there is one).
 Your Schedule of Benefits also shows those covered services for which you must pay the deductible before you receive benefits.
 (Also refer to riders-if there are any-that apply to your coverage in this health plan.)
-When a deductible does apply, there are some costs that you pay that do not count toward the deductible.
-These costs that do not count toward the deductible are:
+When a deductible does apply, there are some costs that you pay that do not count toward the deductible are:

-- · Any copayments and/or coinsurance you pay. - The costs you pay when your coverage is reduced or denied because you did not follow the requirements of the Blue Cross Blue Shield HMO Blue utilization review program.
+- Any copayments and/or coinsurance you pay. - The costs you pay when your coverage is reduced or denied because you did not follow the requirements of the Blue Cross Blue Shield HMO Blue utilization review program.
 (See Part 4.) - The costs you pay that are more than the Blue Cross Blue Shield HMO Blue allowed charge. - The costs you pay because your health plan has provided all of the benefits it allows for that covered service.